ohenrik/tabs/README.md

 # Tabs

-Tabs is a small framework created for organizing loading and processing tables.

-It's built to be used with Pandas but could be used with any library for loading and handling tables.

 Tabs is a small framework for defining and loading tables in a consistent way.
 The goal is to make data science projects more maintainable by improving code readbility.